LinuxCommandLibrary

 brew-cask

-Install macOS GUI applications with Homebrew
+Install and manage macOS GUI applications via Homebrew

 TLDR